Apollo Pain Management

 The primary causes of SI joint dysfunction include:

-- Too little movement can cause muscle tension, pain, and may inhibit Pain is typically felt on one side of the low back or buttocks, and can radiate down the back of leg (similar to sciatica).
+- Too little movement can cause muscle tension, pain, and may inhibit mobility.
+Pain is typically felt on one side of the low back or buttocks, and can radiate down the back of leg (similar to sciatica).

 Certain factors can raise the risk of developing sacroiliac dysfunction and pain, including:

-- Gait issues, such as leg length discrepancy or scoliosis, which can place uneven pressure on one side of the pelvis, causing wear-and-tear on the SI joint and an increased risk of
+- Gait issues, such as leg length discrepancy or scoliosis, which can place uneven pressure on one side of the pelvis, causing wear-and-tear on the SI joint and an increased risk of pain.

 - Activities that place repeated stress on the joint, such as contact sports, regular heavy lifting, or labor-intensive jobs.
-If pelvic and/or low back muscles are unconditioned, stress from prolonged sitting or standing may also contribute to SI joint

 What does Sacroiliac Joint pain feel like?